michaelmosmann/silk/binds.md

 Of cause a parent cannot be a interface since there are no instances of the interface types itself.
 So when using interface types it means the parent should be a _instance of_ the interface provided.

+{% highlight java %}
 	protected void declare() {
 		injectingInto( Serializable.class ).bind( Integer.class ).to( 42 );
 	}
+{% endhighlight %}

 Using the above declaration a dependency of type `Integer` would be injected as `42` into all parents that are `Serializable`.
 This is a very powerful tool.
 Use it with caution!
 Otherwise it becomes hard to foresee what will be injected.
 Especially don't follow this example and use it with something that generic and wide spread like the `Serializable` type.

 See also `TestTargetedBinds` for another example.

+## The Binder
+In Silk almost everything tends to be immutable.
+The binder itself is another example.
+When using the fluent interface we can always assign an intermediate partial declaration to a variable and finish it with different ends.
+Here is a simple example:

+{% highlight java %}
+protected void declare() {
+	TargetedBinder binder = injectingInto( Serializable.class );
+	binder.bind( Foo.class ).to( FOO_IN_SERIALIZABLE );
+	binder.bind( Bar.class ).to( BAR_IN_SERIALIZABLE );
+	}
+{% endhighlight %}

+ The above declaration will create 2 bindings both targeted to `Serializable`.
+ They cannot effect each other and thereby cause conflicts or unforeseen behaviour.
+ The complete `Binder`-API can be used like this.
+So we could have assigned after a `bind` as well.
+ The result would just be another type of binder (here bound to a type already).